|

 ![]() |

-Copy Stand and also used with the Nikon 990.
-The box is lined with matt
+on a Kaiser Copy Stand and also used with the Nikon 990.
+The box is lined

-black card, a square window cut out and glass inserted with a millimeter
+with matt black card, a square window cut out and glass inserted with

-measuring scale on the bottom edge.
-Schott fibre-optics unit in background.
+a millimeter measuring scale on the bottom edge.
+Schott fibre-optics unit

-with ideas and techniques for making digital images, including use with
+and for help with ideas and techniques for making digital images, including